 This is a unique way to start the day and fantastic for couples or friends who are looking for a shared experience conducted under strict Covid health & safety protocols.
 Masks are worn up until launching from the Boathouse dock, but from the moment you push off and are out gliding across the expansive river – masks come off and you are free to enjoy your adventure breathing freely.

-Classes are run Saturday & Sunday mornings on our uncrowded stretch of the Merrimack River, from 7:00-9:00am (Early Morning Class – only 1 place remaining) or 9:30-11:30am (NEW Mid Morning Class) and are offered in 4-week sessions, with Session 1 commencing on Saturday August 15th.
+Classes are run Saturday & Sunday mornings on our uncrowded stretch of the Merrimack River, from 7:00-9:00am and are offered in 4-week sessions.
+Session 1 has been completed.

-Session 2 will be our early Fall class that commences on September 12th.
+Session 2 is our early Fall class that commences on September 12th.

 Session fees are $180 for 8 classes and are fully inclusive of all coaching, equipment, membership & facilities costs.
 That’s under $12 per hour – everything included!